-1 Treatment BMPs when designed to drain within 48 hours of the end of rainfall minimize the potential for the Deleted: 72 breeding of vectors.
+&lt;sup>1 Treatment BMPs when designed to drain within 72 hours of the end of rainfall minimize the potential for the breeding of vectors.

-NPDES No. CAS004002 Order No. 08-xxx draft Tentative Order Ventura County Municipal Separate Storm Sewer System Permit (3) Commercial strip mall 10,000 square feet or more of impervious surface Deleted: 5 area (4) Retail gasoline outlet 5,000 square feet or more of impervious surface area (5) Restaurant (SIC 5812) 5,000 square feet or more of impervious surface area (6) Parking lot 5,000 square feet or more of impervious surface area, or with 25 or more parking spaces (7) Street and road construction of 10,000 square feet or more of impervious surface area Deleted: 5 (8) Automotive service facilities (SIC 5013, 5014, 5511, 5541, 7532-7534 and 7536-7539) [5,000 square feet or more of impervious surface area] Redevelopment projects in subject categories that meet Redevelopment thresholds (identified in subpart E.II.2 below) (10) Projects located in or directly adjacent to, or discharging directly to an Environmentally Sensitive Area (ESA), where the development will: (A) Discharge storm water runoff that is likely to impact a sensitive biological species or habitat; and, (B) Create 2 500 severe fact or more of impaction preferences.
-Deleted: .
-(B) Create 2,500 square feet or more of impervious surface area (11) Single-family hillside homes.
-To the extent that a Permittee may lawfully Formatted: Bullets and Numbering impose conditions, mitigation measures or other requirements on the development or construction of a single-family home in a hillside area as defined in the applicable Permittee's Code and Ordinances, each Permittee shall require that during the construction of a single-family hillside home, the following measures to be implemented; (A) Conserve natural areas (B) Protect slopes and channels (C) Provide storm drain system stenciling and signage (D) Divert roof runoff to vegetated areas before discharge unless the diversion would result in slope instability (E) Direct surface flow to vegetated areas before discharge Deleted: ¶ Measures to be implemented: 2.
-Redevelopment Projects (a) Redevelopment projects subject to permittee conditioning and approval for the design and implementation of post-construction controls to mitigate storm water pollution, prior to completion of the project(s), are: (1) Land-disturbing activity that results in the creation or addition or replacement of 5,000 square feet or more of impervious surface area on an already developed site on development categories identified in subpart 5.E.II.1.
-(2) Where Redevelopment results in an alteration to more than fifty percent of impervious surfaces of a previously existing development, and the existing development was not subject to post development storm water quality control requirements, the entire project must be mitigated.
-Deleted: treatment April 29, 2008 - draft Tentative 47 of 115 draft Tentative Order Ventura County Municipal Separate Storm Sewer System Permit
+- (9) Redevelopment projects in subject categories that meet Redevelopment thresholds (identified in subpart E.II.2 below) - (10) Projects located in or directly adjacent to, or discharging directly to an Environmentally Sensitive Area (ESA), where the development will: - (A) Discharge storm water runoff that is likely to impact a sensitive biological species or habitat; and - (B) Create 2,500 square feet or more of impervious surface area - (11) Single-family hillside homes.
+To the extent that a Permittee may lawfully impose conditions, mitigation measures or other requirements on the development or construction of a single-family home in a hillside area as defined in the applicable Permittee's Code and Ordinances, each Permittee shall require that during the construction of a single-family hillside home, the following measures to be implemented: - (A) Conserve natural areas - (B) Protect slopes and channels - (C) Provide storm drain system stenciling and signage - (D) Divert roof runoff to vegetated areas before discharge unless the diversion would result in slope instability - (E) Direct surface flow to vegetated areas before discharge unless the diversion would result in slope instability